Sixmorphugus/MAGE/Readme.md

 - Resource management

 #Ish good, ja!
-You can easily compile the engine with CMake (https://cmake.org/).
+You can easily compile the engine with help from CMake (https://cmake.org/) to generate a visual studio project.
 If you're going to make a game with it, however:
-- Wait for me to actually finish and document the engine.
+- Wait for me to actually finish and document the engine (for now, the "documentation" is typing dump() in the console)
 - Use the MAGEDevkit (https://github.com/Sixmorphugus/MAGEDevkit) which includes a cool level editor and example project already written in for you.

 #Using MAGE on its own